 Contractors & suppliers have strong lien rights in Montana.
-If a contractor or supplier isn’t paid on an Montana job, they can turn to filing a lien to speed up payment and protect themselves.
+If a contractor or supplier isn’t paid on a construction project in Montana, they can file a lien to speed up payment and protect themselves.
 However, there are specific requirements and rules that must be followed.
-Here are 5 essential things you need to know about Montana’s mechanics lien law.

 In Montana, any project participant that has provided service or materials pursuant to a real estate improvement contract can file a mechanics lien.
 It is unclear, however, if suppliers to any party more remote than a first-tier subcontractor are protected.
-The following is all considered to be lien-able work: excavation or fill work, construction or installation on, above, or below the surface of the land, demolition, repair, remodeling, or removal of the structure, landscape operations, surface or subsurface testing, preparation of plans or surveys and drawings.
+The following is all considered to be lienable work:

-Preliminary notice is generally required in Montana, but there are exceptions.
-Contractors who have a direct contractual relationship with the property owner are not required to send preliminary notice.
-Preliminary notices are also not required on projects involving a 5+ unit residence or projects that are wholly or partially commercial in character.
-Notwithstanding the foregoing, however, it may be advisable to send preliminary notice anyway, just to be safe as there is little jurisprudence providing guidance on these issues.
+Montana generally requires preliminary notice, but there are exceptions.
+In Montana, they call this preliminary notice a “Notice of Right to Claim a Lien.”
+Contractors who have a direct contractual relationship with the property owner are not required to send a Notice of Right to Claim a Lien.
+This preliminary notice is also not required on projects involving a 5+ unit residence or projects that are wholly or partially commercial in character.
+Notwithstanding the foregoing, however, it may be advisable to send preliminary notice anyway, just to be safe.
+There is little jurisprudence providing guidance on these issues.

 If a project participant is sending preliminary notice, it must be served on the property owner not later than 20 or 45 days after first furnishing of labor or materials to the project, depending on the project type.
 The 20-day period generally applies as a baseline, but if the project is not an owner-occupied residence, and payment is to be made by a lender with a security interest in the property, the 45-day deadline applies.
 After the notice is sent, it must be filed with the county’s clerk and recorder within 5 days.